rchanou/rchanou.github.io/cost-awareness.md

 **[The most important article on software development](https://youtu.be/U5BuRz6lzO4?si=fI8i6BtZ1CL5QO-E)**, a review of the article "Semantic Compression", written by the wise sage Casey Muratori.
 You can (and should) [read the original article yourself, here](https://caseymuratori.com/blog_0015).
 In the video, Ted Bendixson recites the article, relating it back to his own experiences while sharing additional great insights.

 Alright, enough context, let's get to my first technique.
-I'm still struggling to find the right name for it, but for now I'll call it **Cost-Explicit Organization**.
-That's right, **CEO**.
+I'm still struggling to find the right name for it, but for now I'll call it **Explicit Cost Organization (ECO)**.

-## Cost-Explicit Organization
+## Explicit Cost Organization

-Cost-Explicit Organization (CEO) is one of the first tools I reach for when starting work on a new app or feature.
+ECO is one of the first tools I reach for when starting work on a new app or feature.
 It's much like how an artist might sketch a broad outline before filling in all the details.
+If I had to classify this approach, I would consider it "pragmatically functional".

-CEO is a procedural paradigm that takes inspiration from functional programming.
-I do, in fact, use plain structs and plain functions 99% of the time when writing new code.
-If you've read functional programming tutorials, you'll notice that many of them start by explaining how FP separates pure functions from functions with side effects.
-However, they usually leave it at that, then proceed to tell you that you should compose curried higher-order functions into elegant map/reduce/filter pipes, and then monadically bind it or some BS like that.
+When writing new code, I use plain structs and plain functions 99% of the time.
+If you've read or watched introductory functional programming tutorials, you may have noticed that many of them start by explaining how pure functions are separated from functions with side effects.
+However, they'll usually leave it at that, then proceed to tell you that you should compose curried higher-order functions into elegant map/reduce/filter pipes, and then monadically bind it or some BS like that.

-To that, I say: Hold up, let's wind back.
+To that, I say: Hold up, let's wind back a bit.
 There's a lot more nuance to functions than just "pure" versus "impure".
-In fact, I cringe when I call them "functions", because "procedure" is the proper word.
-(Thanks GingerBill, for getting this right with Odin.)
+In fact, calling them "impure functions" makes me cringe a bit, because "procedure" is the proper general term.
+(GingerBill got this right.)

 The easiest way for me to explain this is by example.
-So what we'll do is review a list of Go function headers and, based only on their names and type definitions, we are going to guess and discuss what other properties they might have, that _aren't_ captured by the type system.
-(For some of these, I just took Go standard library functions and gave them more intuitive names.)
+So what we'll do is review a list of Go function headers and, based only on their names and type definitions, we are going to guess, and discuss, other properties they might have, that _aren't_ captured by the types.
+(For some of these, I just took Go standard library function signatures, and gave them more intuitive names.)

 ```
 func Sum(addends...int) int